sstchur/web.dev/src/site/content/en/blog/eventing-deepdive/index.md

 we need to know how events originate and how they travel.
 The following is true of _all_ events, even if you, as the developer, don't leverage it, care about it, or think about it.

-All events begin at the document and first go through the capturing phase.
-This means that when an event is dispatched, it starts the document and travels "downwards" towards its target element _first_.
+All events begin at the window and first go through the capturing phase.
+This means that when an event is dispatched, it starts the window and travels "downwards" towards its target element _first_.
 This happens even if you are only listening in the bubbling phase.
 Consider the following example markup and JavaScript: